input-output-hk/atala-prism/README.md

 [![CircleCI](https://circleci.com/gh/input-output-hk/atala/tree/develop.svg?style=svg&circle-token=1a9dcf544cec8cb581fa377d8524d2854cfb10e9)](https://circleci.com/gh/input-output-hk/cardano-enterprise/tree/develop)

-## Branches
+## Branches, deployment, and stability

+Three main branches will be maintained:

+* `develop`
+* `qa`
+* `master`

-Two main branches will be maintained: `develop` and `master`. `master` contains the latest version of the code that was tested end-to-end. `develop` contains the latest version of the code that runs all the tests (unit and integration tests).
+All development happens against `develop`, which contains the latest version of the code that runs all the tests (unit and some integration tests).
 Integration tests don't test all the integrations.
 Hence, any version in `develop` might have bugs when deployed for an end-to-end test.

+The `qa` branch is where we can guarantee that code is stable end-to-end, meaning that all components can work flawlessly together when deployed.
+Periodically, `qa` is rebased onto `develop` and a series of tests (contained in [`atala-qa-automation`](https://github.com/input-output-hk/atala-qa-automation/)) that take all components into account are executed.

+The `master` branch contains milestones that have been tested end-to-end and have been demonstrated to work properly.
+The idea is to be able to create PRISM releases out of `master` and also be able to create demo environments.
+We expect that milestones and, especially, releases will be represented by git tags.
+For instance, [vAlpha-01](https://github.com/input-output-hk/atala/tree/vAlpha-01) and [vAlpha-02](https://github.com/input-output-hk/atala/tree/vAlpha-02) are existing tags that represent milestones.

+### Flow of commits

+Commits land on `develop` from Pull Requests, as soon as they are approved.
+There is no coordination happening there.

+Commits land on `qa` from `develop` periodically, currently once in a day.
+This is an automated process.

+Commits land on `master` from `qa` manually, according to the PRISM roadmap, when we have to represent a stable milestone or cut a release.

+### Working assumptions

+The current situation regarding the engineering & QA flows and processes has the following characteristics:

+* Running the QA pipeline is costly.
+Given the fact that our Pull Requests can evolve `develop` very frequently, it means that running the QA pipeline against `develop` can be ineffective: while in the middle of the QA pipeline, a new commit can appear in `develop` and, as a consequence, the so far QA work can be wasted.

+* Launching deployments is costly.
+Our CircleCI configuration declares precisely under which circumstances a deployment is created and updated.

+* Periodically rebasing `qa` onto `develop` almost cancels out the volatility present in the latter, so we expect QA results with less interference between changing features.

+* _Some_ manual testing may still be needed in `qa`.

+* Commits flow from `develop` to `qa` periodically in an automated way but we may choose to manually cherry-pick a few latest commits from `develop`, in case a hot fix is needed to stabilize `qa`.
+In any case, we may move to a full manual process when bringing patches from `develop` in `qa`.

+#### Future investigations

+As a consequence of the above, we may want to look into ways to make:

+* Deployments lighter-weight.
+* The QA pipeline lighter-weight.
+* The QA pipeline even more automatic.

+These could bring more QA automation into `develop`, could ease testing the Pull Requests, and probably bridge the gap between `develop` and `master`.

 ## Working with the codebase